Faculty & Staff Relations

 To the MSVU community,

-I am pleased to share that the MSVU Board of Governors has voted to approve the tentative agreement reached recently with the MSVU Faculty Association (MSVUFA).
+I am pleased to share that just before the holiday break, the MSVU Board of Governors and the members of NSGEU voted to approve the tentative agreement reached recently with NSGEU Local 81.

-Once formatted, the new collective agreement will be posted within the Faculty Relations section of the MSVU website.
+Once formatted and signed, the new collective agreement will be posted on the Faculty & Staff Relations section of the MSVU website.

 My sincere thanks again to both bargaining teams for your hard work.